2 mins read

 Is Sugar Bad for You?

-One of our main objectives at Cronometer is to spread the facts, educate and empower you to make the best nutrition decisions for your life; since our in house experts are so knowledgeable in this arena we thought we would fire some questions at them.
+Since one of our main objectives at Cronometer is to spread the facts, educate and empower you to make the best nutrition decisions, we asked our in-house experts to tell us a bit more about sugar.

 Is Sugar Bad?